Film stock: Responsivity

-Colour temperature
+Color temperature

-Another important quality of colour film stock in particular is its colour balance, which is defined by the colour temperature at which it accurately records white.
+Another important quality of color film stock in particular is its color balance, which is defined by the color temperature at which it accurately records white.
 Tungsten lighting is defined at 3200 K, which is considered "warmer" in tone and shifted towards orange; daylight is defined at 5600 K, which is considered "colder" and shifted towards blue.
 This means that unfiltered tungsten stock will look normal shot under tungsten lights, but blue if shot during daylight.
 Conversely, daylight stock shot in daylight will look normal, but orange if shot under tungsten lights.
-Colour temperature issues such as these can be compensated for by other factors such as lens filters and colour gels placed in front of the lights.
-The colour temperature of a film stock is generally indicated next to the film speed number — e.g. 500T stock is colour film stock with an ASA of 500 and balanced for tungsten light; 250D would have an ASA of 250 and be balanced for daylight.
-While black-and-white film has no colour temperature itself, the silver halide grains themselves tend to be slightly more responsive to blue light, and therefore will have daylight and tungsten speeds — e.g. Kodak's Double-X stock is rated 250D/200T, since the tungsten light will give slightly less exposure than an equivalent amount of daylight.
+Color temperature issues such as these can be compensated for by other factors such as lens filters and color gels placed in front of the lights.
+The color temperature of a film stock is generally indicated next to the film speed number — e.g. 500T stock is color film stock with an ASA of 500 and balanced for tungsten light; 250D would have an ASA of 250 and be balanced for daylight.
+While black-and-white film has no color temperature itself, the silver halide grains themselves tend to be slightly more responsive to blue light, and therefore will have daylight and tungsten speeds — e.g. Kodak's Double-X stock is rated 250D/200T, since the tungsten light will give slightly less exposure than an equivalent amount of daylight.